The technologies used in business aren't just an IT detail. They can give you valuable insights, from how a company operates to where it's investing.

 Whether you're in sales, marketing, product development, or investment research, knowing a company’s tech stack, including its software, tools, and platforms, can help you make more informed decisions and create better strategies.

-Here are some other reasons why tracking a company’s tech stack matters:
+Here are some other reasons why tracking a company’s technology stack matters:

 - Partnership and integration opportunities.
-Companies looking for strategic partnerships or integration opportunities can benefit from tech stack insights.
+Technology stack insights can be particularly useful for companies seeking strategic partnerships and integration opportunities.
 If a potential partner uses software that aligns with your product, there’s a stronger case for collaboration.

 - Cybersecurity and compliance considerations.
-Tech stack analysis can also provide insights into security risks and compliance requirements.
-If enterprises use outdated or vulnerable software, it may signal potential risks.
+Running a tech stack analysis can give your business an overview of security risks and compliance requirements.
+A company that uses outdated or vulnerable software may signal potential risks.

 These are just a few examples of how technographic data can help your business.
-So, how to check company tech stack?
+Below, you can learn more about how to check company tech stack and find tech stack analyzer recommendations.

 How to find a company’s tech stack?
-Step-by-step walkthrough
+Step-by-step guide

-First, hover over the side menu on the left and choose "Multi-source API" from the list of our company APIs.
-This will open a playground which is essentially a tool to test out the API.
+First, hover over the side menu on the left, click Company APIs and choose API playground from the list.
+This will open a playground, which is essentially a tool to test out the API.

 - Review the query

-Select on one of the IDs and once more press the "Submit request" button.
-This will return the full profile of the company, including the list of technologies it uses as well as 500 other data points.
+Now, select the Collect request section.
+This will return the full profile of the company, including the list of technologies it uses as well as 500+ other data fields.

-Best tools for finding a company by tech stack
+Best tools and methods to check a company’s tech stack

 Identifying companies' tech stacks isn’t always straightforward, and the methods vary depending on your resources, scale, and goals.